mrSiefen/CoPilot-Experiments/Markdown-Experiments/Experiment1.md

 # This is a copilot generated Readme.md file for the CoPilot Experiments Repository

 ```
 [//]: # (This is technically a markdown comment...
 CoPilot can see this, but a user cannot.
-If you dont believe me, try it out.
+If you don't believe me, try it out.
 Click on the raw button and you will see the comments.)
 ```

 [//]: # (Generate a table of contents below as an H2 that has a list of links to the H3s below it.
 The links will be generated automatically by Github Copilot)